Bias and Division in the Free World: Introduction

-where $W$ is a (classically) independent copy of $X$.
+where $Y$ is a (classically) independent copy of $X$.
 A relation similar to the one in the classical case holds between free Stein kernels and the free zero bias.
-Indeed, when the distribution $\mu^\circ$ of $X^\circ$ is absolutely continuous with respect to $\mu$ with Radon--Nikodym derivative $D_\circ$, from \eqref{char.freezb} and the change-of-variables theorem we have
+Indeed, when the distribution $\mathcal{L}(X^\circ)$ of $X^\circ$ is absolutely continuous with respect to $\mathcal{L}(X)$ with Radon--Nikodym derivative $D_0$, from \eqref{char.freezb} and the change-of-variables theorem we have

-Comparing with \eqref{eq:free.kernel}, we see, as in the classical case under a similar absolute continuity assumption, that free zero bias provides a free Stein kernel, here given by $A_\circ(W,X)=D_\circ(W)D_\circ(X)$, which has the form of a product of some function of $W$ multiplied by the same function of $X$.
+Comparing with \eqref{eq:free.kernel}, we see, as in the classical case under a similar absolute continuity assumption, that free zero bias provides a free Stein kernel, here given by $A_0(X,Y)=D_0(X)D_0(Y)$, which has the form of a product of some function of $X$ multiplied by the same function of $Y$.

-In the setting of \eqref{eq:free.kernel}, the first of the two distinct Stein kernels discussed in \cite{cebron2020note} corresponds to $A_\circ(w,x)=(x-w)^2/2$, for which \eqref{eq:free.kernel} is nearly immediately verified to hold upon applying the definition of the difference quotient $\partial$ and the fact that $E[(X-W)(f(X)-f(W))]=2E[Xf(X)]$.
-This kernel must be distinct from the one in \eqref{eq:zb.kernel.is.product} generated by the free zero bias, as $(x-w)^2$ cannot be written in the necessary product form.
+In the setting of \eqref{eq:free.kernel}, the first of the two distinct Stein kernels discussed in \cite{cebron2020note} corresponds to $A_0(x,y)=(x-y)^2/2$, for which \eqref{eq:free.kernel} is nearly immediately verified to hold upon applying the definition of the difference quotient $f^{[1]}$ and the fact that $E[(X-Y)(f(X)-f(Y))]=2E[Xf(X)]$.
+This kernel must be distinct from the one in \eqref{eq:zb.kernel.is.product} generated by the free zero bias, as $(x-y)^2$ cannot be written in the necessary product form.
 The construction of the second kernel in \cite{cebron2020note} requires that $X$ satisfies the free Poincaré inequality.
 However, no such requirement is needed for the kernel for $X$ in \eqref{eq:zb.kernel.is.product}.

-This work is organized as follows.
-The remainder of this introduction, in Section \ref{sec:free prob}, is devoted to a brief primer on free probability, in particular as it relates to analytic transforms.
-In Section \ref{sec:exist} we prove the existence of the free zero bias transformation by demonstrating a more general result regarding taking the geometric means of Cauchy transforms, and introduce other needed transforms, along with some basic properties and examples.
-In particular, Theorem \ref{eq:Todd's.formula} in that section provides the free analog of the classical key `replace one' property.
-In Section \ref{sec:abscont} we show that, like the classical zero bias, the free version always has an absolutely continuous distribution.
-In Section \ref{sec:infdiv} we consider infinitely divisible random variables.
-These sections are essentially independent of each other and can be read in any order.
+In other words: the free zerio bias affords yet a third distinct construction of a free Stein kernel.